sofwerx/swx-devops/README.md

 - `file:` prefixed trousseau keys hold base64 encoded values of the content of the files.

-There are 3 functions presently defined in the `.bashrc` to automate this process.
+There are 2 functions and an alias presently defined in the `.bashrc` to automate this process.

-To automatically pull all of the latest trousseau `file:secrets/` prefixed files, you can use:
+To automatically pull all of the latest trousseau `file:secrets/` prefixed files, you can use the alias:

     secrets_pull

-To decrypt a specific file under secrets, I would use the following command:
+To decrypt a specific file under secrets, I would use the following function:

     secret_decrypt secrets/ssh/sofwerx

-To encrypt a file under secrets, I would use the following command:
+To encrypt a file under secrets, I would use the following function:

     secret_encrypt secrets/ssh/sofwerx

 After doing this, you will need to add `.trousseau` to git and commit your change so that everyone else has access to the updated secrets.

+## aliases

+The current reasoning behind using aliases is so that running `alias` at any time will show you a list of our "special" commands unique to this project.

+This will likely evolve over time toward functions and a proper command wrapper.

 # Project Environments